Chaitra-HR/raos-advisery-website/pages/about.md

 ## Helping advisers connect to perfect audience

+Smart because

 If it's got to do with standing out in a satured maketplace.
 You need to

 Okay, and design.And a little bit of segmentation and personalization.
 And storytelling.And, well, everything in the digital marketing playbook.
 But mostly words - yes words the oldest tool in the marketing toolkit

-## If you want to be boring and not use
+## If you want to be boring and not use like

 ## The swiss army knife for the mordern marketer